Thiplouv/my-ps/README.md

 # My-PS Project
 > Welcome to the my-ps project !
-The goal of this project is to dig into Linux concepts by rewriting as much functions as possible of the popular UNIX command line tool ps.
+The goal of this project is to dig into Linux concepts by rewriting as many functions as possible of the popular UNIX command line tool ps.

 The ps tool report a snapshot of the current processes.